 Fact: Actually, your child is still developing and will continue to develop after birth.
 You should avoid drinking even during breastfeeding, as the alcohol can pass into the milk and affect the baby.

 - Myth: “I’m not pregnant yet, so this doesn’t apply to me.”

 Fact: Many women who are sexually active without effective birth control become pregnant and drink before they realize they’re pregnant.
 In the U.S., 1 one in 9 pregnant women binge drinks some time during the first three months of pregnancy, and as many as 1 in 5 women report drinking in the first trimester.
 If you might become pregnant in the near future, stop drinking.

 The signs of FAS are often noticeable in early childhood, but few people know how to recognize them.
 A newborn with FAS typically has a low birth weight and lags behind in growth.
 He or she may also show a specific pattern of facial malformations that usually includes small eye sockets, smooth skin between the nose and upper lip instead of a crease, and flattened cheekbones.
 FAS is often accompanied by Alcohol-Related Birth Defects (ARBD), such as problems with the heart, kidneys, skeleton, ears and eyes.

 Throughout childhood, individuals with FAS (or a related disorder) may struggle with interpersonal boundaries.
 They might need excessive physical contact and show hyperactivity.
 They might also have trouble remembering things, have a short attention span, and struggle with their motor skills.

 Teachers are often the first to notice that something is wrong.
-According to National Organization on Fetal Alcohol Syndrome, some signs in the classroom are:
+According to the National Organization on Fetal Alcohol Syndrome, some signs in the classroom are: